Anne (Annie) S. De Groot, M.D.

 - Founder/Scientific Director GAIA Vaccine Foundation

 She then moved to Brown University, establishing the TB/HIV Research Lab as an emerging center for immune-informatics driven Vaccine design.
 EpiVax spun out from that laboratory in 1998 and she gradually shifted her effort from 20% to 80% effort at the company.
 In 2008, she was invited to move her academic affiliation from Brown University to University of Rhode Island, in order to establish the Institute for Immunology and Informatics (iCubed).
+In 2020, Dr. De Groot joined the University of Georgia as a Senior Professor (Research) in the College of Veterinary Medicine/Center for Vaccines and Immunology.
 She has been the recipient of many awards for her groundbreaking work at the intersection of immunology and informatics and is recognized as an early adopter of this technology and an evangelist for the use of immunoinformatics to improve vaccines and protein therapeutics.
 She has won many awards for her work, including most recently, the Smith Medal (2013).

 See her PubMed list here.